moon-kim/coding-challenge_stan/README.md

 The first number in the file name,  so `1` in `1_liver7.nrrd`, is the site at which the MRI image patch was recorded.
 In total, there are 7 sites.
 You have access to the data of 6 sites.
 We will be evaluating the performance of your model on the data of site 4, which we held back.

 The file name also contains the label of the target organ, i.e., the intended output of your model.
 In this case the target label is `liver`.
+In total there are 5 different labels, i.e classes: liver, kidney, spleen, muscle and bone.

 ## Some Pointers